 Dear Sainte Eloise

-The 400-strong wine list may cause a lengthy pause in conversation.
-But the list, somewhat like a directory, is educational, affordable and easy to follow.
-Wines by the glass start at $10.
+Like its sister wine venue Love, Tilly Devine, this place is wholeheartedly about grapes, and the 400-strong wine may cause a lengthy pause in the conversation.
+It’s somewhat like a directory, is educational, affordable and easy to follow.

 The space, designed by Ian Kanik, is warm and seats about 40 people.
 Entry is via a fairly non-descript closed door, with only two pew stools and a gold plaque as indicators of its presence.
-There’s an excerpt from George Orwell’s memoir, written across an entire wall, and wine bottles take up the majority of the remaining wall space.
+That excerpt from Orwell’s memoir is written across an entire wall, and wine bottles take up the majority of the remaining wall space.
 The timber blinds in the windows make it feel particularly private and European.